-A New Deal for Nature: Takeaways from the Global Biodiversity Framework
+Landing A New Deal for Nature: What the Global Biodiversity Framework Means for Fashion

 In a historic moment for nature, world leaders landed the Global Biodiversity Framework at the end of COP15 in Montreal, Canada.
 It has been positioned as a “peace pact with nature,” by UN Secretary-General, Antonio Guterres, but what does it mean for the fashion, textiles, and apparel industry?
 Our Director of Industry Accountability and Insights, Liesl Truscott, shares her key takeaways.